jatinmonga-ai/python-beginner-projects/Fitness_analysis/README.md

 ## How to Run
 - Clone the repository
-- Run the script: python fitness_tracker.py
+- Run the script: fitness_tracker.py
 - A window will open showing all your graphs together.
 - A CSV file will be generated containing all the fitness data.